Skip to main content

 Visitor Facilities And Travel

 The primary access point is the historic town of Aiuruoca, approximately 280 km south of Belo Horizonte via the BR-040 and state highways through Lavras and Minduri.
 The final approach road from Aiuruoca to the park entrance is unpaved and requires high-clearance vehicles.
 Aiuruoca has a small but growing ecotourism infrastructure with pousadas, local guide services, and artisan markets.
-The IEF ranger station at the park entrance handles visitor registration, provides trail maps, and can arrange certified local guides mandatory for the summit ascent.
-Camping on the plateau requires prior authorization.
+The IEF ranger station at the park entrance handles visitor registration, provides trail maps, and can arrange certified local guides, which are mandatory for the summit ascent.
+[1] Camping on the plateau requires prior authorization.
 Multi-day hiking with pack-mule support can be arranged through Aiuruoca guide associations.
 The best season for summit ascents is the dry season (May–September), when trails are more stable and fog is less persistent.

 Conservation And Sustainability